 -

-Send API requests to Zendesk Support to create and update the relevant user and organization with node-fetch.
+The app sends API requests to Zendesk Support to create and update the relevant user and organization using node-fetch.

 -